ChrisAHolland/FileShare/README.md

 ## Contents
 This project was started as a project for CSC-462 (Distributed Systems) at UVIC.
-* `cs/`: Contains the initial, client/server style prototype for the system.
-* `p2p/`: Contains the peer-to-peer architecture system.
+* `src/`: Contains the code for FileShare, a peer-to-peer distributed file sharing system.

 ## Client/Server System Architecture
 The initial prototype of the system is a client/server architecture in which Peers can send and receive files to/from the Server (SwarmMaster) as demonstrated below: